kopanathiharish/Clone_react_netflix/README.md

 # Clone_react_netflix

-# clear the contentst to understand there is any update
+# clear the contentst to understand there is any